Marwa-elhajouji/projet-collaboratif-frontend/README.md

 ## CI/CD Pipeline (GitHub Actions)

-The project includes a GitHub Actions workflow (.github/workflows/frontend.yml) that:
+The project includes a GitHub Actions workflow (`.github/workflows/frontend.yml`) that:

-Installs dependencies with npm ci
+- Installs dependencies with `npm ci`

-Runs tests: npm run test -- --watch=false --browsers=ChromeHeadless
+- Runs unit tests with coverage: `npm run test:coverage`

-Builds the application with: npm run build
+- Builds the Angular application: `npm run build`
+- Publishes the HTML coverage report automatically to GitHub Pages

-This pipeline runs automatically on every push and pull_request to the main branch.
+This pipeline runs automatically on every `push` and `pull_request` to the `main` branch.